-David Young serves as the Chief Executive Officer (CEO) for WEST, working with the Board of Directors and Senior Management to deliver on the company’s long term visions and goals to provide excellent environmental consulting services to clients while maintaining the highest scientific standards.
+David Young serves as the Chief Executive Officer for WEST, working with the Board of Directors and senior management to deliver on the company’s long term visions and goals to provide excellent environmental consulting services to clients while maintaining the highest scientific standards.
 David’s leadership reflects the core values of WEST, providing clients with the highest level of specific scientific expertise, backed with the necessary statistical support that ensures excellent design and analysis to tackle difficult natural resource issues.
-Previously David served as WEST’s Chief Operating Officer (COO) since January 2016.
-He is also a wildlife biologist, and has been with WEST since 1992.
-He received his B.S. in Biology from Earlham College in 1986 and a M.S. in Zoology from the University of Georgia in 1988.
+Previously, David served as WEST’s Chief Operating Officer since January 2016.
+He is also a wildlife biologist and has been with WEST since 1992.
+David received a B.S. in Biology from Earlham College in 1986 and a M.S. in Zoology from the University of Georgia in 1988.
 His specialty areas include threatened and endangered (T&E) species and wind power research.